oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

 **Note**:

 - On macOS, Share will **NOT** work on Chrome and Firefox browsers.
 Use Edge or Safari browsers.
 - On Windows, Share will **NOT** work on Edge browser.
-Use Chrome, Edge or Safari browsers.
+Use Chrome or Safari browsers.

 1. Navigate to the Timeline page.
 Under the **Timeline** region, right-click **Actions** and select **Create Action**.